Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### New features

 - Support for the `com.unity.logging` package has been added.
 If the package is installed, logs will go through its default logger instead of the classic `UnityEngine.Debug` mechanism.
-- A new `FixedPEMString` type is introduced to store certificates and private keys in the PEM format. `WithSecureClientParameters` and `WithSecureServerParameters` from `NetworkSettings` now accept certificates and private keys in this format instead of `FixedString4096Bytes`.
-It is still recommended to use the `string`\-based versions, however.
+- A new `FixedPEMString` type is introduced to store certificates and private keys in the PEM format. `WithSecureClientParameters` and `WithSecureServerParameters` from `NetworkSettings` now accept certificates and private keys in this format instead of `FixedString4096Bytes`. it's still recommended to use the `string`\-based versions, however.

 ### Changes